-On main management console, click Save button will cause WebMux save its configuration.
-Changes made to the "Farm" and "Server" will take effect immediately without save.
-The changes however are not saved permanently to the solid state storage until the "Save" button is clicked.
+On the main management console, clicking on the Save button will cause the WebMux[TM] to save its configuration.
+Changes made to the "Farm" and "Server" will take effect immediately without saving.
+However, changes are not saved permanently to the solid state storage until the "Save" button is clicked.
 Unsaved farm/server settings will be lost during power outage or WebMux[TM] reboot.